tencentyun/intlcloud-documents/yehe_doc/管理工具/访问管理/常见问题/密钥问题_intl_en.md

 ### How do I authorize a sub-account key?

 The sub-account key is consistent with the permissions of the sub-account.
 You only need to grant the sub-account permissions, and the sub-account key will have the same permissions.
-For more information on sub-account permission settings, please see Setting Sub-user Permission.
+For more information on sub-account permission settings, please see “Setting Sub-user Permission”.